Makhortykh-Ruslan/Makhortykh-Ruslan/README.md

 # Hi! ✌🏼😉 Ruslan Frontend Developer

 I'm a **Frontend Developer** with 4+ years of experience building modern Angular and React applications.
-While my main focus is on the frontend, I also work with Node.js and backend APIs when needed.

 ## 🛠️ Tech Stacks